-The clutch lever free play should measure 7.0-12.0 mm (0.28-0.47 in) as shown.
+Clutch lever free play: 7.0-12.0 mm (0.28-0.47 in)

 Periodically check the clutch lever free play and, if necessary, adjust it.

 To increase the clutch lever free play, turn the clutch lever free play adjuster in direction (a).
 To decrease the clutch lever free play, turn the adjuster in direction (b).